owkin/FLamby/README.md

 - Evaluation functions to evaluate trained models on the different tracks as defined in the companion paper.
 - Benchmark code using the utilities below to obtain the performances of baselines using different strategies.

-It does not contain datasets, which have to be downloaded separately.
+It does not contain datasets, which have to be downloaded separately (see the section below).
-See the section below.

 FLamby was tested on Ubuntu and MacOS environment.
 If you are facing any problems installing or executing FLamby code please help us improve it by filing an issue on FLamby github page ensuring to explain it in detail.